broccolijs/broccoli/docs/hardlink-issue.md

 *Posted April 7, 2014 by [Jo Liss](https://twitter.com/jo_liss)*

+**Update May 4, 2014: All affected package versions have been removed from npm.
+The original document is preserved below for posterity.**

 There is an issue in Broccoli and several helper libraries that can cause data loss on Mac OS X, stemming from their use of hardlinks.